John Gabriel Stedman: Final years and death

-Little is known about the final years of Stedman's life.
-The "Army List" continued to print his name until 1805, after he had been dead for eight years.
-On 5 July 1793, he was commissioned as a major in the second battalion of the Scots Brigade, and promoted to lieutenant-colonel on 3 May 1796.
-The title page of his book notes that he reached the rank of captain, via the brevet given at the start of his deployment in the West Indies.
-According to the Dictionary of National Biography, family tradition maintains that Stedman suffered a severe accident around 1796 which prevented him from commanding a regiment at Gibraltar.
-He retired to Tiverton, Devon.
+After of the outbreak of the Fourth Anglo-Dutch War in 1780, the Scots Brigade's officers were ordered by Dutch authorities to take an oath of allegiance to the stadtholder on 18 November 1782.
+Most, including Stedman, refused and returned to Britain.
+The returning officers petitioned the British government to reconstitute the unit as a British Army regiment.
+Their efforts eventually led to the Scotch Brigade being raised in October 1794.
+Stedman was commissioned as a major in the regiment on 5 July 1793 before it was officially raised, and on 3 May 1796 he was promoted to lieutenant colonel.
+Despite this, Stedman continued to style himself as 'captain'.

+Family tradition maintains that Stedman suffered a severe accident around 1796 which prevented him from commanding the Scotch Brigade at Gibraltar and led to him retiring to Tiverton, Devon.
 Instructions left by Stedman before his death requested that he be buried in the parish of Bickleigh next to self-styled gypsy king Bampfylde Moore Carew.
 He asked specifically to be interred at precisely midnight by torchlight.
 Stedman's final request was apparently not honored in full, as his grave lies in front of the vestry door, on the opposite side of the church from Carew.
+The Army List continued to print Stedman's name until 1805, when he had been dead for eight years.